benmvp/slides/2017/nodevember/why-react.md

 - I'm a Principal Frontend Engineer on our Frontend Platform team
 - We don't work on end-user features, but building the frontend platform that other devs build on top of
-- Two main objects: frontend infrastructure & component library
+- Two main objectives: frontend infrastructure & component library

 /////